MislavJaksic/Kafka-In-Theory-And-Practice/Strimzi/Docs/Strimzi0.14/6UsingUserOperator/68KafkaUserResource/README.md

 type: Opaque
 data:
-  ca.crt: ...  # public key of the client Certificate Authority user.crt: ...  # public key of the user
-  user.key: ...  # private key of the user
+  ca.crt: ...  # public key of the client Certificate Authority user.crt: ...  # public key of the user; use for mTLS user.key: ...  # private key of the user; use for mTLS
 ```

 #### SCRAM-SHA-512 Authentication